-Hepatic, Detoxification, and Cardiovascular Support Research studying ethanol metabolism and hepatic toxicity in animals suggests that administration of L-theanine increases liver alcohol dehydrogenase and aldehyde dehydrogenase activity, reducing blood ethanol concentration within one hour compared to controls.
+Hepatic, Detoxification, and Cardiovascular Support

+Research studying ethanol metabolism and hepatic toxicity in animals suggests that administration of L-theanine increases liver alcohol dehydrogenase and aldehyde dehydrogenase activity, reducing blood ethanol concentration within 1 hour compared with controls.
 It is also suggested that L-theanine's effect on cytochrome P450 2E1 activity, glutathione recovery, and antioxidant mechanisms supports healthy liver tissue and function.
-L-theanine was observed to significantly inhibit hydrogen peroxide-induced cell death, and it may play an important role in the maintenance of liver health.
-L-theanine, along with green tea polyphenols, was found to provide antioxidant activity that supports healthy LDL and oxidation levels and may subsequently support cardiovascular health.
-L-theanine supports healthy blood pressure in the normal range, in part because it moderates the negative side effects of caffeine.
+[10-12] L-theanine was observed to significantly inhibit hydrogen peroxide-induced cell death, and it may play an important role in the maintenance of liver health.
+[13] L-theanine, along with green tea polyphenols, was found to provide antioxidant activity that supports healthy LDL and oxidation levels and may subsequently support cardiovascular health.
+[14-16] Animal and human studies suggest that L-theanine supports healthy blood pressure in the normal range, in part because it moderates the negative side effects of caffeine.
 [1,17,18]

-L-theanine and Suntheanine® Although theanine exists in both L- and D- forms, L-theanine is the preferred form due to its greater intestinal absorption and renal retention.^[19] An analysis of six commercial products revealed that five of them contained the poorly absorbed D-theanine along with L-theanine.
-Only Suntheanine, the brand in Inspired Health LLC's L-Theanine, appeared to contain only the preferred L-theanine enantiomer.^[20] Suntheanine is protected by several patents that cover applications, such as reducing anxiety and promoting relaxation.
-The FDA has consequently approved the following structure/function claims regarding L-theanine: it reduces stress, it eases nervousness due to common everyday overwork and fatigue, and it reduces nervous irritability.^[18,21] Inspired Health LLC's L-Theanine provides 400 mg of Suntheanine L-theanine per two-capsule dose.
+L-theanine and Suntheanine®

+Although theanine exists in both L- and D-forms, L-theanine is the preferred form because of its greater intestinal absorption and renal retention.
+[19] An analysis of 6 commercial products revealed that 5 of them contained poorly absorbed D-theanine along with L-theanine.
+Only Suntheanine, the brand in Inspired Health LLC 's L-Theanine, contained exclusively the preferred L-theanine enantiomer.
+[20] Suntheanine is multi-patent protected, including for its use in reducing anxiety and promoting relaxation.
+Inspired Health LLC 's L-Theanine provides 400 mg of Suntheanine L-theanine per 2-capsule dose.